 Go back one hundred years and you will find that most casinos and games that involved gambling took place in brick and mortar.
 That was the only play a person could participate in one of these games.
 Fast forward to the present day and the wealth of options that surround the gambler is listless.
-Enormous casinos dedicated to taking their patrons’ money have sprung up across the world, and the advent of the internet has allowed people to gamble in the comfort of their own homes.
+Large casinos dedicated to taking their patrons’ money have sprung up across the world, and the advent of the internet has allowed people to gamble in the comfort of their own homes.
 It has never been easier or more accessible to drop some cash on the table or in a slot machine, and that is due to the changing landscape of the technological world.

 The expected progression of technology naturally benefits a variety of industries; in the modern world, businesses rely on it to carry out day to day tasks.
 This case is especially true in the gambling industry though as it has removed the inconvenience of going outside the home and finding a betting shop or casino.
 Consequently, this has also led to many gambling competitors popping up and utilising the ease of access that technology and the internet provides.
 This, of course, benefits the consumer most of all as it means that odds are made competitiveto attract more customers.
 In days of old, the gambler would be forced to go to their local house to play, and commonly be forced to deal with unscrupulous individuals.
 No longer is that the case.

 The gambling industry is now more profitable than ever.
 The mobile gambling industry alone was said to be worth $100 billion at the end of 2017 and its success can largely be attributed to the development of technology.
 For example, apps now have a wide array of features that make the user’s life easier such as cash out and advanced depositing methods.
 This also transfers to online casino sites – some of them can be found here.
 Developing technology has also provided a wider audience as more people can be reached through the internet than traditional methods like brick and mortar.